monsoonmaelstrom/book2/book2.md

 Davy nods.

-It’s not a bad idea if he’s thinking what I think he’s thinking.
+If he’s thinking what I think he’s thinking, it’s not a bad idea.
 The cliffs are about fifty feet above the river there, and the river is deep enough to jump from the cliffs without having to worry about avoiding rocks or breaking bones.
 I know because we’ve done it.
 I’ve even done it in the dark.
-This time of year the water will still be cold but not freezing, and the river there has a decent current without being so fast that it’s dangerous.
-In theory it makes for a good egress point.
+This time of year, the water will still be cold but not freezing, and the river has a decent current there, without being so fast that it’s dangerous.
+In theory, it makes for a good egress point.

 “Can Peter swim?”
 I ask Giorgi.